DataDog/documentation/content/en/continuous_integration/setup_pipelines/github.md

 2. Click the `Link GitHub Account` button.
 3. Follow the instructions to configure for a personal or organization account.
 4. In `Edit Permissions`, grant `read` permissions to the `Actions` permissions.
-5. Click `Create App in GitHub` which will take you to GitHub to configure the app.
+5. Click `Create App in GitHub` which takes you to GitHub to configure the app.
 6. Give the app a name,
 7. Click the `Install GitHub App` and follow the instructions on GitHub.